 This is arguably one of the best highlights Jeju has to offer.
-Otherwise known as ‘The pond of God‘, Cheonjeyeon Waterfall is a series of 3 consecutive falls carved from historic lava flows which lead towards the coast through the thick forests of the island.
+Otherwise known as ‘The Pond of God‘, Cheonjeyeon Waterfall is a series of 3 consecutive falls carved from historic lava flows that lead towards the coast through the thick forests of the island.
 The walkway follows the river as it plummets over 3 separate falls before eventually reaching the sea.
-Each waterfall is completely unique and have their own personal qualities.
-You’re able to get up close and personal to the first waterfall and walk along the edge of Cheonjeyeon pond.
-Though there may not be any falling water during the warmer months, the deep blue pool and its perimeter certainly makes up for it.
+Each waterfall is completely unique and has its own personal qualities.
+You’re able to get up close and personal with the first waterfall and walk along the edge of Cheonjeyeon Pond.
+Though there may not be any falling water during the warmer months, the deep blue pool and its perimeter certainly make up for it.

 From monumental craters to the basalt walkways that surround the island, there’s proof everywhere of the volcanic activity that once dominated the area!
-Evidence of which lays beneath the surface of Jeju Island in the form of 160 lava tunnels.
-Formed thousands of years ago, Manjanggul Lava Tube is one of the largest and most well preserved in the world.
-The tunnels lead deeper into the island, revealing a number rock formations and the extent of the monstrous power which carved the vast tunnel system.
+Evidence of this lies beneath the surface of Jeju Island in the form of 160 lava tunnels.
+Formed thousands of years ago, Manjanggul Lava Tube is one of the largest and most well-preserved in the world.
+The tunnels lead deeper into the island, revealing a number of rock formations and the extent of the monstrous power which carved the vast tunnel system.
 Although the total length of the Lava Tube stretches for about 7.4km, only about a mile of the dimly-lit caves are open to the public.
-The 23 meter high tunnel perfectly demonstrates the extent of the power of nature.
+The 23-meter-high tunnel perfectly demonstrates the extent of the power of nature.

 Though there are 3 total entrances, only one is open to the public.
 Within, visitors can see various cave formations such as stalactites, stalagmites, flowstones, lava tubes, lava shelves, and lava rafts.
 The highlight of which is found at the very end of the tunnel.
 A 7.6 meters high lava column on display is the highest lava column in the world.

-Surrounding the mountain is over 360 seperate volcanic cones which further confirm the areas former glory.
+Surrounding the mountain is over 360 separate volcanic cones which further confirm the area’s former glory.
 The area is also home to all manner of flora and fauna, so much so that it was designated as a Natural Monument in 1966.
 The mountain has different faces in each season!
-During the autumn months the mountain is blanketed with the red fallen leaves, while the winter months brings a snow-covered mountain top.
+During the autumn months, the mountain is blanketed with red fallen leaves, while the winter months bring a snow-covered mountain top.

 One of the oldest and most pristine sites on the island is also one of the most important cultural assets on Jeju, and certainly a worthy highlight.
 Gwandeokjeong is the oldest structure on the island, it has a long tradition and proudly presents the island’s grandeur.
 The name “Gwandeok” means “to reform oneself and cultivate virtues at all times,” which represents the spirit of literary and physical strength.

 Gwandeokjeong is yet another example of extraordinary Korean architectural beauty.
-The 15th century pavillion from the reign of King Sejong’s has had many functions over the years.
-Originally starting as a training ground for the military, it was later used as a venue for practicing martial arts, discussions between officials and citizens, holding festivities and sometimes punishing criminals.
+The 15th-century pavilion from the reign of King Sejong has had many functions over the years.
+Originally starting as a training ground for the military, it was later used as a venue for practising martial arts, discussions between officials and citizens, holding festivities and sometimes punishing criminals.
 For its historic contribution to strengthening the mind and soul of soldiers.
 Today, the pavilion serves as a model of excellence in soldier training.

-A large proportion of the museum is also shows the history of the original pioneering ancestors that first inhabited the island and their evolving cultures and customs.
-The exhibits highlights different traditional Jeju cultures through traditional housing architecture, rites of passage, agricultural techniques and food specialties.
-Its also the only place in the country which displays the island’s traditional local cultures.
+A large proportion of the museum also shows the history of the original pioneering ancestors that first inhabited the island and their evolving cultures and customs.
+The exhibits highlight different traditional Jeju cultures through traditional housing architecture, rites of passage, agricultural techniques and food specialities.
+It’s also the only place in the country which displays the island’s traditional local cultures.

 Dongmunjaerae market is Jeju Island’s largest and oldest permanent market.
-Its an enormous site which offers all manner of goods.
+It’s an enormous site which offers all manner of goods.
 It functions as a street market, night market, traditional market, and seafood market all in one.
-Without doubt the seafood is the most stocked!
+Without a doubt, the seafood is the most stocked!
 Within the market are also plenty of places where you can sit down and sample some of the freshest produce.